Staff-Alerts/project/README.md

 1. Identify and implement a way to send text messages to relevant staff using GOV.UK Notify

-1. Fully document the approach, design and implementation of the Staff Alerts service for users
+1. Fully document the approach, design, implementation and next steps for full service implementation

 1. Handover for future management and delivery to Internal Digital Services